 Before submitting the completed documents to the company, make a copy for yourself.
 Although you are providing permission for the company to communicate with your healthcare provider about your condition, remember two things:

 - healthcare providers are usually brief and exceptionally careful about sharing patients' HIPPA-protected private medical information

 - your management won't see your medical information because medical records are kept separate from personnel records at work and the information is handled with utmost confidentiality.

 Don't be concerned about taking the needed time off.
 You do not have to share the reason for your leave with your management, co-workers, or anyone else who has no legitimate business need to know.

-Effects of Stress on Your Body, Mood & Behavior
+Effects of Stress on Your Body, Mood, and Behavior

 Drug and/or alcohol misuse

 Lack of motivation and focus

 Irritability or anger

 Decreased metabolism, increased appetite, weight gain